madhavithakur/FreeCell/README.md

   passing.
 * To run one specific spec, add `:line_number` at the end.
 For example, `bundle exec rspec spec/pile_freecell_spec.rb:30`.
-* If a failing spec confuses you, look at the spec file to see if you can discern what it is asking of you.
-There are sometimes comments in the spec files to help you.
-* Please ask your TAs any questions.
-If you get stuck or don't know why something is failing, ask.
-TAs will let you know whether they can answer your question, so ask anything.
-    * Do not use the Internet or prior notes, please.
-* To submit:
-    * Rename the directory `first_name_last_name`.
-    * ZIP it (you can use OS X's built in zip functionality)
-    * Use `.zip`; no boutique formats please :-)
-    * Upload to progress tracker (http://progress.appacademy.io/).

-## Hint

-* **USE THE SPECIFIED API**.
-We have carefully guided you on the methods you'll need in the files to let you easily write each class.
-Use these methods;
-  you'll see that we use `expect(...).to receive(...)` in some files to setup objects for the test.

 ## Game Rules